How to Export in Lightroom & Other Panels

-Today’s post is the last in the Mastering Lightroom in 7 Days Series.
-As I thought about what to share in this last post, about 100 things rattled through my head.
+Today’s post is the last in our Mastering Lightroom in 7 Days Series.
+As I thought about what to share in this final post, about 100 things rattled through my head.
 I’ve tried my best to condense those down and am going to share all my final thoughts about Lightroom.

 Exporting Photos for Print and Web

-I recently wrote 2 separate posts all about these 2 topics; including the settings I use when exporting for each.
-Click below to get all the details you need to export your photos out of Lightroom and into the world!
+I recently wrote two separate posts on these topics; including the settings I use when exporting for each.
+Click the images or links below to get all the details you need to export your photos out of Lightroom and into the world!

-We have also create an Exporting Cheat Sheet to help make Exporting your Photos so much easier!
-Download it below!
+We also put together a Lightroom Export Cheat Sheet to help make Exporting your Photos so much easier!
+You can download it below!

 Lightroom has many standard layout options that are simple and beautiful.
 You can also customize the standard ones and save your customized layouts as new ones.

-Lightroom allows you to add text to these layouts.
+Lightroom allows you to add text to these layouts too.
 You have access to all the fonts on your computer for use in your layouts.
-Lightroom still isn’t a fantastic text editor so don’t expect all the tools you’d have available in other text editing programs.
+But Lightroom still isn’t the best text editor so don’t expect all the tools you may have available in other text editing programs.

-This module is fast becoming another of my favorite modules within Lightroom and another reason not to have to head over to Photoshop.
+The Print Module is another one of my favorite Lightroom modules and another reason not to have to leave Lightroom for Photoshop.

-In this module, you can create collages of your images for print or for web (depending on the settings you use.)
-You can export your creations as JPEGs for uploading to Facebook, your favorite print lab, or for posting to your blog.
+In the Print Module, you can create collages of your images for print or for use on the web (depending on the settings you use).
+You can export your creations as JPEGs for uploading to Facebook, Instagram, a print lab, or for posting to your blog.

-I hope this series has helped you Master Lightroom.
-If you’ve missed any of the posts in the series, you can go back and read/review them at any time by following these links!
+Make sure to read the rest of our series to help you Master Lightroom.
+If you’ve missed any of the posts, you can read/review them at any time by clicking these links!